1. Help Center

 Oracle Connections

-One type of configuration supported by OpsCompass is that required to connect to Oracle database instances.
+One type of configuration supported by OpsCompass is the type required to connect to Oracle database instances.
 These configurations will be used to gather licensing and/or compliance data for configured instances.

 Navigate to the Oracle Database Configurations tab and click either of the "Add New Connection" buttons.
-You will populate the connection information for each Oracle database that will be monitored in the configuration file.
+You will populate the connection information for each Oracle database that will be monitored using this configuration file.

 For example:

-• The Connection Name will be used as part of the generated filename for the script output, so this is typically populated with “hostname_instance”, or other customer naming standard.
+- The Connection Name will be used as part of the generated filename for the script output, so this is typically populated with “hostname_instance”, or other customer naming standard that is also valid for a Linux filename.

 Make sure to use the "Save" button in the top right before moving another tab.